pevzner/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
 We start by computing the steps totals by day, and determining the mean and median.
-Then we convert the steps-per-day into a frequency distribution, and plot it as a histogram, along with a line indicating the mean.
+Then we plot the distribution of the daily totals as a histogram, along with a line indicating the mean.

 ```r